sdmp/sdmp.github.io/docs/resources/index.md

 ###### `sdmp.publisher` *(string, required)*

-The [key fingerprint][TODO] of the user or node that published the resource.
+The [key fingerprint][crypto] of the user or node that published the resource.
 This is equivalent to the SHA-256 hash of the public key, encoded to lower-cased hexadecimal.

 ###### `sdmp.created` *(string, required)*